 Luxury hotels are about poshness, comfort, and pleasing design.
 Nevertheless, few luxury hotels, especially those with a strong brand identity, seek to make a vigorous unique design statement.
 (Find out more about what constitutes a luxury hotel -- a common phrase but not so common an achievement!)

 And on the other hand, many design hotels are short on creature comforts but make resounding design statements.
-Some examples: rugged eco-resorts, tree houses, caves, igloos, geodesic-domed tents; hotels set in former monasteries; and Ace Hotels, intended to recall Salvation Army rooms.
-(Shown here: Sweden's Treehotel above the Arctic Circle).
+Some examples: rugged eco-resorts, tree houses, caves, igloos, geodesic-domed tents; hotels set in former monasteries; and Ace Hotels, intended to recall Salvation Army room, and Sweden's Treehotel above the Arctic Circle, with accommodations such as a UFO and a mirrored cube.
 See more brilliantly designed good-value hotels.Continue to 7 of 9 below.

 07 of 09